#1 Trick To Stop Ski Goggles Fogging Up

 If you faceplant into a bank of snow, or you get some spots of drops on your lens, avoid the temptation to stroke it off with your fingers.
 Your glove or finger will only smear it and make it worse.

 Not only that, but dirt particles attract more condensation and the goggle will then be more likely to fog up.
-Always have the small soft cloth inside your jacket that came with the goggle – and use that to dab the lens (rather than wipe).
-Make sure it’s dry as a wet cloth will make smear just like your finger.
+Always have the small soft cloth inside your jacket that came with the goggle - and use that to dab the lens (rather than wipe).
+Make sure it's dry as a wet cloth will make a smear just like your finger.

 While this is a more expensive option, it's worth having two pairs of goggles or one pair of goggles with interchangeable lenses.
 Not only is having two lenses going to give you maximum visibility across a range of weather conditions it will also give you a spare google to use while the other dries off or de-fogs.